Organized Cowardice: Putting the Pol in Poltroon

 [b] If coveruppers'

-postpone-the-reckoning-as-long-as-possible-and-never-confess-until-maybe-if-it-no-long-matters-except-to-historians tactic is encouraged,
+postpone-the-reckoning-as-long-as-possible-and-never-confess-until-maybe-it-no-long-matters-except-to-historians tactic is encouraged,

 the implicit impunity for dishonesty (plus punishment for integrity) will

-ensure institutional history's becoming just one coverup after another.
+just one coverup after another.
+See, e.g.,

-See, e.g., RGO's have-cake-&-eat-it
+[1] RGO's have-cake-&-eat-it routine

-‡1 §L [p.25];
+‡1 §L [p.25]);

-evidentially-cornered National Geographic's don't-care-as-much-anymore at
+[2] evidentially-cornered National Geographic's

 CSICOP's Watergatesque-hope